cloudposse-terraform-components/aws-eks-cloudwatch/src/README.md

 ---
 tags:
+  - terraform
+  - terraform-modules
+  - aws
+  - components
+  - terraform-components
+  - eks
+  - cloudwatch
+  - observability
-  - component/eks/cloudwatch
+  - monitoring
-  - layer/eks
+  - logging
-  - provider/aws
+  - helm
-  - provider/helm
+  - kubernetes
 ---

-# Component: `eks/cloudwatch`
+# Component: `cloudwatch`

 This component installs the CloudWatch Observability chart for EKS.
 You may want to use this chart rather than the addon if you need to install a priority class with the CloudWatch Observability chart.
-The addon at this time does not support priority classes with configuration ([reference issue](https://github.com/aws/containers-roadmap/issues/2449)).
+The addon at this time does not support priority classes with configuration (see References for details).
 ## Usage

 **Stack Level**: Regional